JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Introduction

 Over the last two decades, deep imaging surveys with the Hubble Space Telescope (HST), such as GOODS \citep[][]{Giavalisco2004}, CANDELS \citep{Grogin2011,Koekemoer2011} and Hubble Frontier Fields \citep{Lotz2017}, have obtained more than $100,000$ rest-frame optical images for mass complete samples of galaxies up to redshift $z=3$.
 These observations have not only greatly advanced our understanding of galaxies' structural evolution across cosmic time, but also raised a number of new questions.

 It immediately becomes apparent after analyzing those HST images of $1<z<3$ galaxies that they have distinct structural and morphological properties.
-Relative to galaxies in the local universe, high-redshift galaxies are on average smaller and denser \citep[e.g.,][]{Ferguson2004,vanderwel2014,Shibuya2015,Barro2017}, and their morphologies are irregular, and often show large-scale asymmetries and the presence of giant stellar clumps \citep[e.g.,][]{Cowie1995,vandenbergh1996,Elmegreen2005,Elmegreen2007,Genzel2008,Elmegreen2009,ForsterSchreiber2011,Genzel2011,Guo2012,Guo2015}.
+Relative to galaxies in the local universe, massive galaxies at $z\sim2$ are on average smaller and denser \citep[e.g.,][]{Ferguson2004,vanderwel2014,Shibuya2015,Barro2017}, and their morphologies are irregular and often show large-scale asymmetries \citep[e.g.,][]{Cowie1995,vandenbergh1996}.
 This latter morphological feature is also present in $z\sim0$ galaxies, but it has been predominately observed in galaxy mergers \citep[e.g.,][]{Conselice2000, Lotz2004}.
-By contrast, spatially resolved spectroscopy of high-redshift galaxies shows coherent rotation, suggesting they are more likely to be disks characterized by large velocity dispersion rather than interacting systems \citep[e.g.,][]{ForsterSchreiber2006,Genzel2006,Weiner2006,Shapiro2008,ForsterSchreiber2009,Law2009,Kassin2012,Simons2017,ForsterSchreiber2018,Wisnioski2019,ForsterSchreiber2022}.
+Despite that galaxy major merger rate increases with redshift \citep[][]{Conselice2014}, spatially resolved spectroscopy revealed that at least half of the $z\sim2$ star-forming galaxies have a rotationally supported disk, arguing against they being interacting systems \citep[e.g.,][]{ForsterSchreiber2006,Genzel2006,Weiner2006,Shapiro2008,ForsterSchreiber2009,Law2009,Kassin2012,Simons2017,ForsterSchreiber2018,Wisnioski2019,ForsterSchreiber2022}.
+Moreover, most of the $z\sim2$ star-forming disks show several giant, kpc-scale stellar clumps \citep[e.g.,][]{Elmegreen2005,Elmegreen2007,Genzel2008,Elmegreen2009,ForsterSchreiber2011,Genzel2011,Guo2012,Genzel2014,Guo2015}, a morphological characteristic rarely seen in the local Universe.
 Understanding this substantial change in galaxies' structures across cosmic time is the key to constraining models not only of galaxy evolution but also of the interplay between baryonic and dark matter \citep[e.g.,][]{Genzel2020}.

 Another important process tied to structural transformation is galaxy quenching -- the physical processes that control the transition from widespread star formation to quiescence in galaxies.
 Since $z=3$, star-forming galaxies showed a gradual transformation in their structures from disturbed to normal, smooth disks \citep{HuertasCompany2015}, while the fraction of clumpy star-forming galaxies decreased from $\approx50\%$ to $\approx5\%$ \citep[e.g.,][]{Murata2014,Guo2015}.
 In the meantime, there was a rapid buildup of quiescent galaxies \citep[e.g.,][]{Ilbert2010,Ilbert2013,Muzzin2013,Tomczak2014} which notably have much larger stellar-mass surface densities than star-forming galaxies of the same masses and redshifts \citep[e.g.,][]{Kauffmann2003,Brinchmann2004,Franx2008,Cheung2012,Mosleh2017}.
 Is there a causal link between structural transformations and quenching?
 While a physical link between the two phenomena has been seen in cosmological simulations \citep{Wellons2015,Zolotov2015,Tacchella2016}, this question still eludes us observationally, because the structure of galaxies is only known at the time of observation, which makes empirical constraints on the relative timing sequence of the two events difficult \citep[e.g.,][]{Bundy2010,vanderwel2011,Bruce2012,Newman2015,Toft2017,Newman2018,Ji2022a,Ji2023}.